TheThingsArchive/python-app-sdk/DOCUMENTATION.md

 In case it's a **dictionary** with fields, please make sure the **encoder** function (Payload Formats section) of the application is set to make sense of the informations transmitted in each field.
 ![Screenshot of an encoder function in the console](./images/encoder-function.png?raw=true)
 - `port`: **int**  the port of the device to which the message will be sent.
 Default value to 1.
 - `confirmation`: **boolean**  this boolean indicates if you wish to receive a confirmation after sending the downlink message.
-Default value to False.
+Default value to `False`.
 - `schedule`: **string**  this string provides the type of schedule on which the message should be sent.
-It can take values such as `first` or `last`.
+It can take the following values: `first`, `last`, `replace`.
 Default value to `replace`.

 ### UplinkMessage
 This type of object is constructed dynamically from the message received by the client, so this means some attributes can change from one message to another.
-However here are some constant attributes usually found in UplinkMessage objects:
+Here are some constant attributes usually found in UplinkMessage objects:
 * `app_id`: the application ID to which the device is registered
 * `dev_id`: the ID of the device
 * `port`: the port number on which the message was sent